conio-tools/conio-shim/docs/ROADMAP.md

   - Support volumes (hostpath, HDFS maybe?)
 - Provide status of the application
 - Write documentation about configuration options (client and AM)
-- Add MiniYARNCluster integration tests for the AM communication protocols

 ## Main feature ideas for further releases